Your Facilitator

 Meet Shayna

-I’m a certified expressive arts practitioner living and working in Vancouver, British Columbia — on the traditional, ancestral, and unceded territories of the Musqueam, Squamish, and Tsleil-Waututh Peoples.
+I’m a certified expressive arts practitioner living and working in Chilliwack, British Columbia — on the traditional, ancestral, and unceded territory of the Stó:lō Coast Salish peoples.
 As a settler on this land, I’m committed to a practice of ongoing honouring, learning, and showing up better.

 I started Art Cafe to create spaces where people can authentically shine through expressive art-making — where connection, reflection, and creativity can meet.